Mask restrictions have been lifted. Limited office hours still apply (Mon/Wed/Fri 10-2)

 The Elisha Winn House and Fair

 Please share with friends and family on social media!

 The Elisha Winn House located at 908 Dacula Road in Dacula, GA 30019.
 The Winn Fair is held on the first weekend of October during which the house and all of the out buildings will be open and attended by many volunteers and reenactors.
 The fair also has food vendors, crafters' booths, exhibitors, musical entertainment, and railroad history.

 If you are a vendor, we welcome your participation in this year's Elisha Winn Fair.
-For more information and vendor forms please follow this link: 2021 Elisha Winn Fair
+For more information and vendor form please follow this link: 2019 Elisha Winn Fair

 Latest Publications: Books & Newsletter

 Online Issues are available in the Members Section